 About Byzantine Museum

-The museum is divided in five main sections: From the ancient world to Byzantium; the Byzantine world; intellectual and artistic activity in the 15th century; from Byzantium to the modern era; Byzantium and modern art.
+The museum is divided in 5 main sections: from the ancient world to Byzantium; the Byzantine world; intellectual and artistic activity in the 15th century; from Byzantium to the modern era; Byzantium and modern art.

 Founded in 1914, the Byzantine and Christian Museum as the organisation was originally known, was connected to the Christian Archaeological Society, founded in 1884 by then Queen Olga’s secretary, George Lampakis.
 The museum was headed by Prince Nicholas and Professor Adamantios Adamantios, with a collection of works from the monuments of Attica and Thissio.